Juvar1/APRSterminal/README.md

 APRS Terminal
 =============

 A simple Python GUI program to view APRS data from radio via serial port or Bluetooth.
+Easy to send messages and update status.
 Serial port and Bluetooth settings is available in settings panel.
 Autoscrolling feature is included to program so latest messages are always visible.

 ### Features
 - Graphical user interface for those who not like text only mode.